akekona8/mvp-solo-project/README.md

 ## About this App

-An app to view and record memorable travel destinatinos on a map (Google Maps API).
+Drop a pin on all the places you've been to in the world, and record your favorite memories.

 ### Set Up